 What Makes an Insurer the Best for Drivers With Offenses?

-A good insurer for those with traffic violations will offer an affordable policy plus coverages like accident forgiveness and discounts that can lower your costs significantly.
-With a traffic offense on your profile, you will likely pay more for auto insurance than a buyer with no violation.
+A good insurer for those with traffic violations will offer an affordable policy plus discounts that can lower your costs significantly.
+With a traffic offense on your profile, you will likely pay more for auto insurance than a driver with no violation.

-Although Erie is not the cheapest if you have a violation, it has accident forgiveness, roadside assistance and various other coverage options that may come in handy after an accident.
+Although Erie is not the cheapest if you have a violation, it has coverage options that may come in handy after an accident, such as rental car reimbursement.
 Nationwide’s policies are cheaper than Erie’s, and the insurer offers roadside assistance, but it lacks new and better car replacement coverage and rates below average for claims management.

 Best Car Insurance in North Carolina for Drivers With New Cars